 Unlike most other Disney princesses, Moana was not a damsel in distress.
 On the contrary, it was her who saved Maui.
 She did not have any love interest in the movie.
 She had a goal and a passion and what more could a little girl want out of a hero.
 I loved that the movie started such great conversations about these amazing people sailing half way around the world in glorified canoes a thousand years ago.

 For Sachi Feris to teach her daughter that she can’t play a Polynesian princess for Halloween because she is white, and actually take issue with her playing white-haired Elsa (Frozen) because she is a brunette, she is teaching her daughter that a Chinese girl couldn’t wear an Aurora costume, an Native American girl couldn’t wear a Jasmine costume, an African girl couldn’t wear a Pocahontas costume… please for the future of our planet could you people just stop acting like you got hit by a stupid stick.

 Let these kids use their imaginations and stop talking about racism unless you are a racist ass hat that somehow isn’t ashamed to speak out loud about how your people are better than everyone else because of the tone of your skin.
 If that is you, please keep talking so we can identify you easier.

 The rest of you left-leaning psycho liberal housewives, please let your kids grow up and play with my kids in a world where color doesn’t matter… because it really doesn’t.
 I can not say it better that Morgan Freeman…

 The Last Word

 As for cultural appropriation, there is no such thing.
 Nobody is pretending to be a Polynesian princess, they are dressing up as a cartoon Disney character who is confused about her role as a “princess”.
-And in Canada, on this frosty Halloween, she will be even more confused about her identity.
+And in Canada, on this frosty Halloween, they will be even more confused about identity.